Roadtrip to North Evia – Coastal Hideaways, Sizzling Seafood and Healing Spas

 Agia Anna Beach in North Evia

-Agia Anna has given us some of our most relaxed family dining experiences.
-The girls spend endless hours chasing cats and running around bushes, leaving us to enjoy drawn-out dinners with little disturbance.
-The best taverna is Trata for seafood, where Christos hauls in your meals on his fishing boat.
-Maistrali is another preferred hangout with a prime beachfront position.
-Some menu tips: when in these parts, instead of fried calamari order thrapsalo – distinctly more tender and tasty.
-And forget lobster.
-Go for crayfish – sublimely sweet and delicately succulent.
+Some menu tips in these parts: order thrapsalo instead of fried calamari – distinctly more tender and tasty.
+And trade lobster in for crayfish – sublimely sweet and delicately succulent.
 The region is also famed for its specialty shellfish like gialisteres, chténia scallops, and razor clams.

 Maistrali Tavern Agia Anna, North Evia